modo-lv/caves-of-qud-mods/README.md

 The reputation gain from the very first water ritual with a creature earns bonus training.

+## Deft Throwing

+Successfully hitting an enemy with a thrown weapon trains [Deft Throwing](https://wiki.cavesofqud.com/wiki/Deft_Throwing) skill.

+Training increases every time you throw something at an enemy, if all the following are true:
+* The target is successfully hit (with or without damage).
+* The target is a creature (throwing at walls and trees doesn't count).
+* The target is the one originally aimed at (hitting something else by accident or through bullet spread doesn't count).

+Note that this is an individual skill, rather than a skill tree -- unlocking it will not unlock [Tactics](https://wiki.cavesofqud.com/wiki/Tactics).

 ## Physic

 Successfully applying bandages to bleeding wounds trains [Physic](https://wiki.cavesofqud.com/wiki/Physic) skill.